 The champion’s manager, Doug Bidwell, was less enthused and he gave his man a stern talk between rounds, his final command being “Settle down,” and Minter did show discipline at the start of round two, keeping Hagler at the end of his punches.
 But then the challenger, with ease, closed the distance, connected with a sharp one-two, and instantly Minter lost his head.
 To the delight of the British fans, he scowled at Hagler and waved him in and the two southpaws went toe-to-toe.
 Within seconds Minter’s nose was gushing blood and a nasty cut had opened under his left eye.
 The champion came back near the end of the round to land some good left hands, but this was now the fight Hagler wanted, a brawl, where his greater strength, power and counter-punching skills would be the deciding factors.

-Throughout his career, Minter’s handicap had been his tissue-paper skin, its tendency to tear and cut leading to all of his career defeats.
-And by round three the Briton was bleeding all over the ring as Hagler’s shorter and more precise punches snapped his head from side to side.
+Throughout his career, Minter’s handicap had been his tissue-paper skin, its tendency to tear and cut having led to all of his career defeats.
+And now the Briton was bleeding all over the ring as Hagler’s shorter and more precise punches snapped his head from side to side.
 The champion’s mouthpiece went flying and so did the blood from cuts around both eyes.
 Minter had no reply.
 He was missing badly while Hagler countered with thudding right hooks and uppercuts on the inside.
 The referee, alarmed by the gashes around the champion’s left eye, paused the action half-way through the round and led a dazed Minter back to his corner.
-Bidwell surveyed the damage and immediately signalled surrender.
+Bidwell surveyed the damage and immediately signaled surrender.